robertwenquan/nyu-course-assignment/web-search-engine/final/paper-draft.md

 The technology applies to both online image mining and offline image mining.
 But in this paper we only focus on the offline data processing as it is more clear to illustrate the whole process with steps.

 ### 1. Introduction

+According to xxxx, there are xxx pictures taken in a day.

+Among all the possible means to mine the images on the web,

 ### 2. System Components